Mykel68/resume/index.md

 - Crafted a landing page for students as part of a class project, demonstrating proficiency in web design and development principles.

 - Garnered positive feedback from peers and instructors for the effective design that promoted student resources and events.
+ -->

 ---

 ## KEY PROJECTS

 - **Authentication Portal:**
-  Developed a secure and scalable authentication portal for Deeper Life Bible Church serving over 100,000 users.
+  Developed a secure, scalable authentication system serving over 100,000 users, leveraging modern web security practices.

 - **Scan Me:**
-  Developed a mobile-friendly application that utilizes QR code scanning to retrieve dynamic content and facilitate contactless interactions.
+  Created a mobile-friendly application using Next.js and Express that utilizes QR code scanning to retrieve dynamic content and facilitate contactless interactions.
   **Tech Stack:** Next.js, Express

 - **Expense Tracker:**
-  Engineered a full-stack expense tracking platform featuring real-time data visualization, budgeting tools, and an intuitive interface for efficient financial management.
+  Engineered a full-stack expense tracking platform featuring real-time data visualization and budgeting tools, optimizing financial management.
   **Tech Stack:** Next.js, Express

 - **DevLounge (Telegram Bot):**
-  Developed a Telegram bot that gives update on tech news, job listings, and other relevant information..
+  Developed a Telegram bot that delivers real-time tech news, job listings, and relevant updates using Python and the Telegram Bot API.
   **Tech Stack:** Python, Telegram Bot API

 - **DevLounge (Full):**
-  Developed a full-fledged telegram to get live data that supplies supplies updates on tech news, job listings from various sources, and other relevant information all in one place.
+  Built a comprehensive system to aggregate and deliver live data on tech news and job listings, enhancing user engagement through a multi-source information platform.
   **Tech Stack:** Python, Telegram Bot API, Javascript